UNLIMITED SOLAR ENERGY!

 GO BIG, GO GREEN!

 Congratulations on finishing this long guide.
 If you have constructed your own solar rig, welcome to the club!
-I am sure it is satisfying to watch the rest of the world curse at paying more electricity bills, while we just shrug.
+I am sure it is satisfying to watch the rest of the world curse at paying more electricity bills, while we just shrug at our shrinking bills.

 For you guys who live in a city and still wondering if solar makes sense, yes it does.
 As long as you have a sunny window or balcony, it will work.
 Just imagine having a small solar setup to charge your phone, power bank, and light a small room for years – just how much will this save you?

-So if you are still wondering, just get started with it now, and enjoy the fruits of your labor.
+So if you have not adopted solar yet – It is time to seriously consider getting started now, and you can enjoy the fruits of labor.
 Cheers!